ixt/Scripts/README.md

 ## Misc
 - TimeInBeats
 - Throw away scripts to download all videos from uriminzokkiri.com
+- Average Weather tweet
+- Bash notes

 ## Slice and Dice
 - Cut 4 random frames from any video & and a posting to twitter script
+- Download all the trending videos

 ## Twitter
 - Automatic Cup Tweet